nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-7-1 v1-7-0

-KRKNWK-11384: Assertion with Bluetooth® LE and multiprotocol usage The device might assert on rare occasions during the use of Bluetooth® LE and 802.15.4 multiprotocol.
+KRKNWK-11384: Assertion with Bluetooth LE and multiprotocol usage The device might assert on rare occasions during the use of Bluetooth LE and 802.15.4 multiprotocol.

 .. rst-class:: v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0 v1-5-2 v1-5-1 v1-5-0